 The Book of the Tree Seasons

-Our Sun-wheel year as a whole is divided into 2 halves, the Light half and Dark Half of the year, the dividing line running along the central balance of the Equinox line, with the Dark Half to the North and the Light half to the South, represented by the Holly King in the North and the Oak King in the South!
+As we follow the Sunwheel Calendar, our Sun-wheel year as a whole, is divided into 2 halves, the Light half and Dark Half of the year.
+The dividing line runs through the central balance of the Equinox line from East to West, with the Dark Half to the North and the Light half to the South, represented by the Holly in the North and the Oak in the South!

-The cycle of our Tree Seasons begins and ends with the Winter Solstice.
-There are 8 different Tree Seasons in total, The Silver Birch, The Rowan, The Alder, The Hawthorn, The Oak, The Hazel, The Apple Tree and The Yew – each running sun-wise between the 8 Stones of our Stone Circle and reaching from Ceremony to Ceremony, each lasting 45 days and all having their own unique seasonal influence and personality!
+The Tree Wheel and the cycle of our Tree Seasons begins and ends with the Winter Solstice.
+There are 8 different Tree Seasons in total, The Silver Birch, The Rowan, The Alder, The Hawthorn, The Oak, The Hazel, The Apple Tree and The Yew – each running sunwise between the 8 Stones of our Stone Circle and reaching from Ceremony to Ceremony, each lasting 45 days and all having their own unique seasonal influence and personality!

-We are greatly encouraged to live, grow, and share in both our own and collective experiences, gaining knowledge and understanding within the natural world around us, influenced by The Sun, Moon and Earth, the power and energy of the elements and the seasonal cycle of living nature!
+We are greatly encouraged to live, grow, and share in both our own and collective experiences, gaining knowledge and understanding within the natural world around us, influenced by The Sun, Moon and Earth, the Tree Wheel, the power and energy of the Elements and the seasonal cycle of Living Nature!